 - Points added for positive qualities

 - Related casinos

-Size of the casino is important for safe play<, because small casinos may run into issues if one of their players manages to hit a really big win.
-Because small casinos don't have large revenues, a substantial win be an existential threat to them.
+Size of the casino is important for safe play, because small casinos may run into issues if one of their players manages to hit a really big win.
+Because small casinos don't have large revenues, a substantial win can be an existential threat to them.
 If a player wins more than the casino can realistically afford to pay out, it's likely that the casino will go bankrupt unless they find a way to NOT pay out the winner.
 And that's a problem.

 On the other hand, a big casino with thousands of players can rely on their statistical advantage and will be able to pay out big wins thanks to the losses of other players.
 That's why the size of each casino is one of the two main factors influencing the reputation rating.